theduardomaciel/dfl-api/README.md

 | /report/[report_id]/comment/[comment_id] | Returns a comment of a report with the given ID's | ✅               | GET    |
 | /report/[report_id]/comments             | Returns all the comments of a report.             | ✅               | GET    |

-## 📄 Licença
+## 📄 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

 <br />